 (Bloomberg) -- America’s message to investors overseas has long been that the U.S. is open for business.
 Now a presidential administration that says "America First" is pushing back, and one of its tools is a formerly obscure committee that works behind closed doors.
-The Committee on Foreign Investment in the U.S., or CFIUS, has stopped a string of foreign acquisitions of American companies, particularly by Chinese investors.
-Some in Congress want to empower it to do even more.
+The Committee on Foreign Investment in the U.S., or CFIUS, has thwarted acquisitions of American companies, particularly by Chinese investors.
+At a time when the U.S. and China are in open economic conflict, the committee might be getting new powers to do even more.

 1. Who’s on the committee?

 CFIUS -- pronounced SIFF-ee-yus -- is a panel of government officials that reviews acquisitions of American businesses by foreign buyers to determine if the deals pose risks to national security.
 It’s led by the Treasury secretary, with other members from the State, Defense, Justice, Commerce, Energy and Homeland Security departments.

 2. Why has it been in the news?